 types of suits 28

 Understanding the different types of suits is more than just knowing what’s in your wardrobe.
 It’s also about mastering the language of style.
-Whether you favor the sharp precision of a slim-fit suit, the formality of a three-piece or the bold silhouette of a double-breasted jacket, each choice reflects your personality, purpose and presence.
+Whether you favor the sharp precision of a slim-fit suit, the formality of a three-piece, or the bold silhouette of a double-breasted jacket, each choice reflects your personality, purpose, and presence.
 So, whether you’re investing in your first suit or expanding your collection, choose with intention, and wear with confidence.
-Always remember, a suit should never wear you, you should own the suit.
+Always remember, a suit should never wear you.
+You should own it.